AAROC/aaroc.github.io/_posts/2015-08-20-CODE-RADE-Community-Call.md

 ### Where to put our contributions

 We should submit works to preprint servers which issue persistent identifiers and create a table on the project website with these links (could also be an iframe from Zenodo e.g.).
 We could also think about having an Africa-Grid Open Access Document and Data repository as part of DIRISA.
 This needs the Ansible playbook for Invenio to be finished.
-See http://discourse.sci-gaia.eu/t/pre-beta-version-of-the-open-access-repository
+See [this topic on the forum](http://discourse.sci-gaia.eu/t/pre-beta-version-of-the-open-access-repository)

 ## This week's topics